MANUEL FRARA / INTERNO 3

 2 portfolio of 101 photographs

-To walk into a landscape means to live for a certain time into the photo that I take, which is therefore a portrait of myself.
+To walk into a landscape means to live for a certain time in the photo that I take, making it, therefore, a portrait of myself.
 I do not document a place, as it is not the subject of the photo.
-The subject is my crossing that place and knowing I'm there when I shoot 101 photos.
-How get I a shot?
-With a few technicalities, automatically.
+The subject is my traversing that point and knowing I am there when I shoot 101 photos.
+How do I take a photo?
+With a few technicalities.
+Automatically.
 Adjusting only the framing, which has to be the most trivial.
 It does not count the single shot, but the time used (which I note as evidence of having been there for those 101 fractions of time).
 I get an endotic, internal landscape.
-A lived one!: I am bound to the world by my simple doing.
-As an ancient Chinese painter said, a beautiful view (and also a beautiful photograph) is a standing outside, instead, while walking through the landscape you sense your soul.
+One that is lived in: I am linked to the world by my simple action.
+As an ancient Chinese painter said, a beautiful view (and also a beautiful photograph) is a standing outside, whereas walking through the landscape one senses their own soul.
 (Mario Sillani Djerrahian)

 MARIJANA VUKIĆ PENDE